kubernetes/website/content/en/blog/_posts/2024-07-xx-kube-scheduler-simulator/index.md

 The Kubernetes Scheduler is a crucial control plane component that determines which Node a Pod will run on.
 Thus, anyone utilizing Kubernetes relies on the scheduler.

-[Kube-scheduler-simulator](https://sigs.k8s.io/kube-scheduler-simulator) is a simulator for the Kubernetes scheduler, initially developed by Kensei Nakada as part of [Google Summer of Code 2021](https://summerofcode.withgoogle.com/).
+The [kube-scheduler-simulator](https://sigs.k8s.io/kube-scheduler-simulator) is a simulator for the Kubernetes scheduler, initially developed by me (Kensei Nakada) as part of [Google Summer of Code 2021](https://summerofcode.withgoogle.com/).
 This tool allows users to closely examine the scheduler’s behavior and decisions.

-It is useful for casual users who employ scheduling constraints (e.g., PodAffinity) and experts who extend the scheduler with custom plugins.
+It is useful for casual users who employ scheduling constraints (e.g., inter-Pod affinity) and experts who extend the scheduler with custom plugins.

 ## Motivation